 How much does business insurance cost for a psychologist?

-For a sole practitioner psychologist in private practice, professional indemnity and public liability cover typically costs $1,500 - $3,500 per year.
-A comprehensive package including PI ($1M - $2M), public liability, cyber liability, and statutory liability for a small group practice may cost $4,000 - $10,000+ per year.
-Premiums vary based on scope of practice, revenue, client populations, staff numbers, and claims history.
-Clinical psychologists working with high-risk populations generally pay more than registered psychologists doing lower-risk work.
+A sole practitioner in private practice can expect PI and public liability cover to cost roughly $1,500 to $3,800 per year.
+A comprehensive package for a small group practice - including PI ($2M), public liability, cyber liability and statutory liability - may range from $5,000 to $12,000 per year.
+Premiums vary with area of practice, revenue, client populations, staff numbers and claims history.
+Clinical psychologists working with high-risk populations generally pay more.

-Professional indemnity covers financial losses arising from your professional services, errors, or omissions - for example, a negligence claim resulting from misdiagnosis or inappropriate treatment.
-Public liability covers physical injury to people or damage to property - for example, a client tripping over a rug in your consulting room.
-Most psychology practices need both, though PI is typically the higher-priority cover given the nature of clinical work.
+Professional indemnity covers financial losses arising from your clinical services, errors or omissions - for example, a claim resulting from misdiagnosis or inappropriate treatment.
+Public liability covers physical injury to people or damage to property - for example, a client tripping over furniture in your consulting room.
+Most psychology practices carry both, though PI is the higher-priority cover given the nature of the work.

-Most professional indemnity policies for health practitioners include cover for legal representation during HDC investigations and subsequent disciplinary proceedings.
-However, coverage varies between policies - some may cap the amount available for regulatory investigations or exclude certain types of complaints.
-Check your policy wording carefully and confirm with your insurer that HDC and Psychologists Board proceedings are covered.
+Most PI policies for health practitioners include cover for legal representation during AHPRA investigations and subsequent tribunal proceedings.
+However, coverage details vary between policies - some may cap the amount available for regulatory investigations or exclude certain complaint types.
+Check your policy wording and confirm with your insurer that AHPRA and Psychology Board proceedings are covered.

-Am I covered for work done by intern psychologists under my supervision?
+Am I covered for work done by provisional psychologists under my supervision?

-Your professional indemnity insurance generally covers claims arising from work done by intern psychologists and registrars working under your supervision, provided they are acting within the scope of your practice and under appropriate oversight.
-However, you should confirm this with your insurer and declare the number and status of supervised practitioners.
-Some policies may require additional premium for supervised interns.
+Your PI policy generally covers claims arising from work done by provisional psychologists practising under your supervision, provided they are acting within the scope of your practice and under appropriate oversight.
+Confirm this with your insurer and declare all supervised practitioners.
+Some policies may require additional premium for supervisees.

 Do I need cyber liability insurance as a sole practitioner?

-Cyber liability is particularly important for psychologists of any practice size.
-Clinical records contain some of the most sensitive personal information imaginable - mental health diagnoses, personal histories, relationship details, and assessment results.
-A data breach involving this information carries severe consequences under the Privacy Act 2020 and the Health Information Privacy Code 2020, and can be devastating to client trust and your professional reputation.
+Cyber liability is particularly important for psychologists regardless of practice size.
+Clinical records contain some of the most sensitive personal information imaginable - mental health diagnoses, personal histories, relationship details and assessment results.
+A data breach carries severe consequences under the Privacy Act 1988 and can be devastating to client trust and professional reputation.

-workers compensation covers treatment injury (formerly medical misadventure) for physical injuries arising from treatment.
-However, ACC does not cover claims arising from psychological harm, professional negligence leading to emotional or psychological injury, privacy breaches, complaints to the HDC, disciplinary proceedings, business interruption, or legal defence costs.
+No. Workers compensation covers workplace injuries to your employees.
+It does not cover claims arising from psychological harm to clients, professional negligence leading to client injury, privacy breaches, AHPRA complaints, disciplinary proceedings, business interruption or legal defence costs.
 Business insurance covers the many risks that workers compensation does not address for psychology practices.

-Does my insurance cover me for providing expert witness or court reports?
+Does my insurance cover me for expert witness or court report work?

-Professional indemnity policies typically cover your core clinical work, but forensic work, expert witness testimony, and Family Court reports may require specific policy endorsements or higher cover limits.
-These activities carry elevated risk because your opinions and reports directly influence legal and custody outcomes.
-Be upfront with your insurer about any court-related work you undertake - failing to disclose it could void your cover.
+PI policies typically cover your core clinical work, but forensic assessments, expert witness testimony and Family Court reports may require specific policy endorsements or higher cover limits.
+These activities carry elevated risk because your opinions directly influence legal and custody outcomes.
+Disclose all court-related work to your insurer - failing to declare it could undermine your cover.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
+Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your scope of practice, practice size, revenue, staff numbers, client populations, claims history, and chosen cover levels.
+Actual premiums will vary based on your area of practice, practice size, revenue, staff numbers, client populations, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Psychologists?